Line Flow based SLAM: Line flow based SLAM System

 \subsection{Short-term Optimization}

-We can easily find 2D line segments and the corresponding 3D line segment through line flows $\tilde{\mathbf{l}}$.
-Thus, by adding 2D-3D point constraints $\mathbf{p}$, we jointly solve camera poses within a sliding window by minimizing an energy function:
+Line flows $\tilde{\mathbf{l}}$ relate a set of 2D line segments to their corresponding 3D line segment.
+On the other hand, points are important for stable initialization and help in regions with rich texture.
+Thus, we jointly adopt line flow and 2D-3D point constraints $\mathbf{p}$ to solve camera pose by minimizing an energy function: